 Sherburn-in-Elmet is a large industrial village but the excellent church is well placed on an eminence by itself to the west, with steeply falling ground to the north and distant views across flat countryside towards Tadcaster.
 It is also another church in this area built of cream-coloured magnesian limestone, probably here to be equated with the Huddleston stone that was once dug in the region of Huddleston Old Wood, a mile and a half to the west.
 There are still working quarries nearby, notably in the triangle between the railway line, the A1 and the B1222.

-All Saints' presents a fine sight from the south (see above) as a result, chiefly, of its Perpendicular work, yet the interior is even better and of a different age entirely.
+All Saints' presents a fine sight from the south (as above) as a result, chiefly, of its Perpendicular work, yet the interior is even better and of a different age entirely.
 However, to begin outside, the building consists of a W. tower, a four-bay nave and a three-bay chancel, with six bay aisles that embrace the tower and extend for one bay alongside the chancel, a S. porch, and a tall, cross-gabled chantry chapel adjoining the S. porch to the east.
 The show side of the building has three-light windows with supermullioned tracery, with two tiers of reticulation units above the central lights and inverted daggers beneath secondary subarcuation over the outer lights in the manner that Dr. John Harvey traced back to Great Shelford in Cambridgeshire, where the work is dated c.
-1396.
+1396 (The Perpendicular Style, London, Batsford, 1978, pp. 125 & 142).
 The nave clerestory is formed of three-light but untraceried, square-headed windows, and this is also the form of the N. aisle windows, where the sills are some 8½' (2.6 m.) from the ground, allowing room below for a narrow Norman window, still thought to be in situ.
 Yet the S. porch outer doorway is neither Norman nor Norman-Transitional, notwithstanding the chevron moulding on both sides (i.e. outside and in) of its pointed arch, nor its two orders of circular shafts with scalloped capitals, even though a very small amount of ancient masonry has been re-used in its construction.
 Rather, this is the work of Anthony Salvin (1799-1881), a pupil of Nash, who restored the church in 1857 and built the vestry in the northeast angle between the chancel and the end of the N. aisle.
-The one-bay extension of the S. aisle beside the chancel, known as the Steeton chapel, has a magnificent five-light E. window (shown below left) with intersecting subarcuation of the lights in threes, through reticulation, two tiers of reticulation units above lights two and four, and inverted daggers beneath secondary subarcuation over lights one, three and five.
-Beyond this, the chancel is lit by three lancets in the S. wall, of which the easternmost is steeper, and by three equal lancets in the E. wall, together with an oval window in the gable.
-Pevsner considered these to be original but the church guide says they are of restoration date only (although they do look old).
+The one-bay extension of the S. aisle beside the chancel, known as the Steeton chapel, has a magnificent five-light E. window (illustrated left) with intersecting subarcuation of the lights in threes, through reticulation, supertransoms above lights two and four, and inverted daggers beneath secondary subarcuation over lights one, three and five.
+Beyond this, the chancel is lit by three lancets in the S. wall, of which the easternmost is steeper than the other two, and by three equal lancets in the E. wall, together with an oval window in the gable.
+Pevsner considered these to be original (Nikolaus Pevsner & Enid Radcliffe, The Buildings of England: Yorkshire West Riding Harmondsworth, Penguin, 1967, p.
+482) but notes in the church says they are of restoration date only (although they do look old).
 This leaves the chantry (formerly mortuary) chapel to describe, and the W. tower.
-The former has a three-light, square-headed S. window and a similar window to the east, on which side the chapel is also embattled.
-It communicates with the porch through a doorway to the west, and is divided from the nave by a wall to the north, pierced only by a large, oddly-shaped, glazed window that could be sixteenth century in date or later.
+The former has a three-light, square-headed S. window and a similar window to the east, on which side also the chapel is embattled.
+It communicates with the porch through a doorway in its W. wall, and is divided from the nave by another wall to the north, pierced only by a large, oddly-shaped, glazed window that could be sixteenth century in origin or later.
 The tower is diagonally buttressed and has two, two-light bell-openings with supermullioned tracery on each side, while above, there are battlements and crocketed pinnacles at the angles.
-Yet the Perpendicular guise of this church is highly misleading and the interior comes as a shock, for which neither the round-headed N. window nor the round-arched S. porch inner doorway, have been adequate preparation, for it proves almost wholly Norman, with the power to recall twelfth century work on the monumental scale, most notably at Durham Cathedral, an association that is entirely apposite as it is probably that cathedral's influence which is seen here, having come via Selby Abbey.
+Yet the Perpendicular guise of this church is highly misleading and the interior comes as a shock, for which neither the round-headed N. window nor the round-arched S. porch inner doorway, have been adequate preparation, for it proves almost wholly Norman, with the power to recall twelfth century work on the monumental scale, most notably at Durham Cathedral, an association that is entirely apposite as it is probably that cathedral's influence which is seen here, after translation via Selby Abbey.